Macro view of egg carton surfaces showing matte, spot UV, and foil finish textures

 The best outcome usually comes from restraint:

-If you want to test finish directions on physical packs before committing, request Samples and share your brief via Get a Quote.
+If you want to test finish directions on physical packs before committing, request Samples, browse available carton formats in the egg carton collection, and share your brief via Get a Quote.